 Biodiversity trip to the Rödene Wind Farm Our team in Sweden visited the Rödene Wind Farm together with a biologist to learn more about how natural value and bird inventories are carried out in connection with applying for a wind power permit.
-The old forests surrounding the project have been protected from exploitation with local ospreys, eagles and loons all considered during the planning stage of the project. -This workshop highlighted that there is no need for confict between a high natural value area and a wind farm of correct inventories are done and used when planning the detailed design of the project of the project of the carly stages 14 Sofia Helge.
+The old forests surrounding the project have been protected from exploitation with local ospreys, eagles and loons all considered during the planning stage of the project.
+"This workshop highlighted that there is no need for conflict between a high natural value area and a wind farm if correct inventories are done and used when planning the detailed design of the project in the early stages."
+Sofia Helge.